 Amphipods are a type of crustacean which are particularly common in the deep sea and are found in greater numbers the deeper you explore.

-Typically deep sea amphipods are 2 to 3 centimeters (0.8 to 1.2 inches) long with the exception of the slightly larger ‘giant’ amphipod found in Antarctica which grows to 10cm.
+Typically deep sea amphipods are 2 to 3 centimeters (0.8 to 1.2 inches) long with the exception of the slightly larger ‘giant’ amphipod found in Antarctica which grows to 10 cm (4 inches).

 But scientists have discovered a ‘supergiant’ amphipod in waters north of New Zealand which dwarfs the Antarctic ‘giant’.

-The newly captured specimen measures 28cm – nearly ten times that of ‘normal’ amphipods.
-A ‘supergiant’ estimated at 34cm was also caught on film.
+The newly captured specimen measures 28 cm (11 inches) – nearly ten times that of ‘normal’ amphipods.
+A ‘supergiant’ estimated at 34 cm (13 inches) was also caught on film.

 The discovery was made during a joint UK and New Zealand expedition to the Kermadec Trench, north of New Zealand, led by scientists from the University of Aberdeen and National Institute of Water and Atmospheric Research (NIWA).
 Also aboard NIWA’s research vessel Kaharoa were researchers from the Museum of New Zealand Te Papa Tongarewa and Whitman College, in America.

 Using specially built ultra-deep submergence technology designed by the University of Aberdeen’s Oceanlab, the team deployed a camera system and a large trap to depths ranging from 6900 to 9900 meters (22,600 to 32,500 feet).

-At depths of approximately 7000 metres, the team were hoping to recover specimens of deep sea snailfish which they have photographed before, but have not been captured since the early 1950s.
+At depths of approximately 7000 meters (23,000 feet), the team was hoping to recover specimens of deep-sea snailfish which they have photographed before, but have not been captured since the early 1950s.

 ‘Supergiant’ is a term coined by American scientists in the early 1980s after a few large specimens were caught off the Hawaiian Islands.